 Crafting and a good cup of tea go hand-in-hand, so it seemed only natural for Tick Tock to team up with Mollie Makes on a series of craft projects for you to try.
-So pop the kettle on, let your creativity flow freely, and make something that makes you happy!
+So pop the kettle on, bake some gingerbread biscuits then let your creativity flow freely and sew something that makes you happy.

 Serve up a plate of baked treats – along with a big pot of tea – while donning this jazzy apron.
+The New Craft House has given you this free apron sewing pattern so you can look cute in the kitchen.
 The pretty prints and pom pom trim will liven up kitchen time, and you can keep the shades as bright or as subtle as you want.
+This apron would also make a super sweet gift for the chef in your life, you could even make a mini version for tiny bakers!

 • Cotton webbing, 2.5m (2½yrd)